RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 Streamlining is a nonsense term in this context.
 All the other options represent normal ways of addressing risk.
 Mitigation is the use of controls to attenuate the impact or likelihood (or both) of risk, acceptance is allowing the business to function with no further action, and avoidance is halting the business function.

-### Question # 8 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
-The OECD has published recommendations for privacy laws.
+### [important knowledge] Question # 8 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
+[The OECD has published recommendations for privacy laws].
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Amorphous curtailment principle
 B. Collection limitation principle
 C. State-based incorporation principle
 D. Hard-copy instantiation principle
 Answer: B.

-The collection limitation principle requires any entity that gathers personally identifiable information (PII) about a person to restrict data collection to only information that is necessary for the transaction, and only with the knowledge and permission of the individual.
+[important] The **collection limitation principle** requires any entity that gathers personally identifiable information (PII) about a person **to restrict data collection to only information that is necessary for the transaction, and only with the knowledge and permission of the individual**.
 The other options are meaningless in this context.

-### Question # 9 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
+### [important knowledge] Question # 9 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
 The OECD has published recommendations for privacy laws.
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Data quality principle
 B. Transformative neologism principle
 C. Encryption matrices principle
 D. Restful state principle
 Answer: A.

-The data quality principle requires any entity that gathers personally identifiable information (PII) about a person to ensure that the data remains valid and accurate and allows for corrections by the data subject.
+The **data quality principle** requires any entity that gathers personally identifiable information (PII) about a person **to ensure that the data remains valid and accurate and allows for corrections by the data subject**.

 The other answers are meaningless in this context.

-### Question # 10 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
-The OECD has published recommendations for privacy laws.
+### [important knowledge] Question # 10 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
+[The OECD has published recommendations for privacy laws].
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Archipelago enhancement principle
 B. Solidity restoration principle
 C. Nether working substrate principle
 D. Purpose specification principle
 Answer: D.

-The purpose specification principle requires any entity that gathers personally identifiable information (PII) about a person to clearly state the explicit purpose for which the PII will be used.
+[important] The **purpose specification principle** requires any entity that gathers personally identifiable information (PII) about a person to clearly state the explicit purpose for which the PII will be used.

 The other answers are meaningless in this context.

 ### Question # 11 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
-The OECD has published recommendations for privacy laws.
+[The OECD has published recommendations for privacy laws].
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Use limitation principle
 B. Erstwhile substitution principle
 C. Flatline cohesion principle
 D. Airstream fluidity principle
 Answer: A.

-The use limitation principle requires any entity that gathers personally identifiable information (PII) about a person to restrict the use of that PII to that which was permitted by the data subject and the reason given when it was collected.
+[important] The **use limitation principle** requires any entity that gathers personally identifiable information (PII) about a person **to restrict the use of that PII to that which was permitted by the data subject and the reason given when it was collected**.

 The other answers are meaningless in this context.

 ### Question # 12 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
 The OECD has published recommendations for privacy laws.
 One of the characteristics the OECD suggests that privacy laws include is the _______________.
 A. Transient data principle